jordanbtucker/ff7r-subtitle-exporter/README.md

-# Final Fantasy VII Remake Subtitle Exporter
+# Final Fantasy VII Rebirth Subtitle Exporter

 Creates CSV files containing the subtitles of the game by reading the extracted game files.